-Heading Description Share This is the total volume of entitlement in the specific licence category.
-Opening balance The volume of water that has been carried forward from previous year's allocation account AWD Available water determination-the total annual volume of water added to the allocation account as a result of allocation assessments Licences New Increase in account water as a result of issuing new access licences Cancel Decrease in account water as a result of licence cancellation Drought suspension In Temporary water restriction applied, reducing account water available for use in reported water year Out Temporary water restriction re-credit increasing account water available for use in reported water year Assignments In Increase in account water as a result of temporary trade in Out Decrease in account water as a result of temporary trade out Account usage Controlled Volume of water that is extracted, diverted or used and is directly accountable against a licence Uncontrolled Volume of water that is extracted, diverted or used when rules dictate that uncontrolled flow access is available.
+Heading Description Share Total volume of entitlement in the specific licence category Opening balance Volume of water carried forward from previous year's allocation account AWD Available water determination: The total annual volume of water added to the allocation account because of allocation assessments Lic New Licences - New: Increase in account water because of issuing new access licences Lic Can Licences - Cancelled: Decrease in account water because of licence cancellation Drought sus In Drought suspension - In: Temporary water restriction applied, reducing account water available for use in reported water year Drought sus Out Drought suspension - Out: Temporary water restriction re-credit increasing account water available for use in reported water year Asn In Assignment - In: Increase in account water because of temporary trade in Asn Out Assignment - Out: Decrease in account water because of temporary trade out Usage Control Account usage - Controlled: Volume of water that is extracted, diverted or used and is directly accountable against a licence

+Heading Description Usage Uncont Account usage - Uncontrolled: Volume of water that is extracted, diverted or used when rules dictate that uncontrolled flow access is available.
 This is permitted under a General Security access licence but is not accountable against that licence.
 Uncontrolled usage may be converted to General Security usage when sufficient General Security water becomes available as specified by rules set out in the water sharing plan.
-End-of-year balance Account balance at the conclusion of the water year End-of-year forfeit Account water that is forfeited at the end of the water year as a result of carryover rules that restrict the carry forward volume Carry forward This represents the account water that is permitted to be carrie forward into the next water year as determined by the carryove rules.
+During year forfeit Decrease in the available account balance due to mid-year forfeits that may be triggered by things such as licence subdivisions or other dealings EoY Avail End of year balance - Available: That part of the account balance that is available to be taken at the conclusion of the water year EoY NA End of year balance - Not available: That part of the account balance that is not available to be taken at the conclusion of the water year EoY forfeit End of year forfeit: Account water forfeited at the end of the water year because of carryover rules that restrict the carry forward volume Carry fwd Carry forward: Account water permitted to be carried forward into the next water year, as determined by the carryover rules.

-Note 2-Available water determination (allocation announcement)
+Note 2 - Available water determination (allocation announcement)

 This is the process by which the regulated surface water asset available for use within the regulated system is determined and shared.
 It determines the volume of water that we add to an individual's licence allocation account.
-Announcements of allocations are made on a seasonal basis-usually corresponding with the financial year-and are updated on a regular basis or following significant inflow events.
+Announcements of allocations are made on a seasonal basis - usually corresponding with the financial year - and are updated on a regular basis or following significant inflow events.
 Under the Water Management Act 2000, the announcements are termed 'available water determinations' (AWD).

-- Water Management Act 2000 (NSW). - Chapter 3-Part 2 Access Licences. - o Clause 59-Available Water Determinations - Water Sharing Plan for the Peel Regulated River Water Source 2010 - o Part 7-Limits to the availability of water - o Division 5-Available Water Determinations.
+- Water Management Act 2000 (NSW).

+- Chapter 3 Part 2 Access Licences.

+- Clause 59 Available Water Determinations

+- Water Sharing Plan for the Peel Regulated River Water Source 2010

+- Part 7 Limits to the availability of water

+- Division 5 Available Water Determinations.